• Skip to primary navigation

 • Pour the cheesecake batter into the prepared pan.

-• Place the springform pan on a baking sheet, into the preheated oven on the center rack.
-Bake the basque cheesecake for 40-50 minutes (baking time may vary)
+• Place the springform pan on a baking sheet.
+Place it in the preheated oven on the center rack and bake for 40-50 minutes (baking time may vary).

 • When the top of the cheesecake turns dark brown and almost looks burnt, turn the oven off.
-Remove the pan from the oven and let the cheesecake cool on a wire rack. *The center of the baked cheesecake won’t be completely set and will have a fair amount of jiggle to it (think of jello). *You’re going to get an impressive rise, but the cheesecake will settle and fall after its been taken out of the oven.
+Remove the pan from the oven and let the cheesecake cool on a wire rack.
+The center of the baked cheesecake will not be fully set and will jiggle quite a bit, like jello.

 basque cheesecake removed from springform pan with parchment around cake

-Let the cheesecake completely cool before removing from the springform pan.
-Allow it to finish cooling for about an hour.
-Then place the cheesecake into the refrigerator for at least 4 hours (overnight is best) to completley chill and set up.
+Let the Basque cheesecake completely cool before removing it from the springform pan for about an hour.
+Then, place the cheesecake in the refrigerator for at least 4 hours (overnight is best).
+This will give it time to completely chill and set up.

 slice of basque cheesecake on a white plate with the rest of the cake behind it